ppizarror/PyDetex/README.rst

 Currently, many things must be improved:

-- Add synthax checking for several languages, like `language-check <https://github.com/myint/language-check>`_.
+- Add syntax checking for several languages, like `language-check <https://github.com/myint/language-check>`_.
 - Custom support for environments, such as *table*.

 Author